petira/grav-plugin-stamp/README.md

 The plugin extends and complements the [Auto Date Plugin](https://github.com/getgrav/grav-plugin-auto-date) and the [Auto Author Plugin](https://github.com/naucon/grav-plugin-auto-author) (wrong link, plugin is [here](https://github.com/naucon/grav-auto-author)), but is not dependent on them and works completely independently.

-The dependency on Admin Plugin v1.2.3 is now set (same version as now set for Auto Date and Auto Author plugins).
-If this causes problems, send me an [issue](https://github.com/petira/grav-plugin-stamp/issues) and I will update the version to the latest one.
+The dependency on Grav v1.6.0 is now set, but it is being developed on Grav v1.7 and Admin Panel v1.10.

 You can always find the latest version of this [documentation](https://github.com/petira/grav-plugin-stamp/blob/develop/README.md) on the project [homepage](https://github.com/petira/grav-plugin-stamp).

+If you find a problem or have a suggestion for improvement, send me an [issue](https://github.com/petira/grav-plugin-stamp/issues).

+## Basic settings

 ### Primary purpose